Connecting your email account

 JobDex sends emails through your existing Gmail or Outlook account — I didn't want to run a mail server or ask you to trust me with your credentials.
 Instead, it uses OAuth, which means you log in directly with Google or Microsoft and grant specific permissions.
 Your password never touches JobDex.

-Screenshot: Settings → Email Integration tab, showing Gmail and Outlook configuration areas (empty state)
+Screenshot: Settings → Email Integration tab, showing Gmail and Outlook configuration areas

 The Email Integration tab in Settings — where the setup starts.